This article covers some frequently asked questions about the Retention Analysis chart.

-Amplitude uses a "weighted average" to calculate each data point % in the Retention Analysis chart.
-The data pointed is the number of unique users who have fired the return event during a specified timeframe (day, week, or month) divided by the total number of unique users who have reached that point in time.
-In other words, it calculates a weighted average % of the below row values.
+Amplitude uses a "weighted average" to calculate each data point percentage in the Retention Analysis chart.
+The data point is the number of unique users who have triggered the return event during a specified timeframe (day, week, or month) divided by the total number of unique users who have reached that point in time.
+In other words, it calculates a weighted average of the below-row values.

-The calculation uses unique users, so the user will only be counted in each numerator one time; and, if a user fires the first event and the return event multiple times, Amplitude only counts them once in the denominator.
+The calculation uses unique users, so the user will only be counted in each numerator one time; if a user triggers the first event and the return event multiple times, Amplitude only counts them once in the denominator.

-For Return On retention specifically, the numerator would be the unique count of users who fire the return event on the day, week, or month indicated, while the denominator would be the total number of unique users who fired the starting event on the first day, week, or month of the specified time frame.
-A user who fires the start and return events multiple times in a time frame will be only counted once in the denominator.
+For Return On retention specifically, the numerator would be the unique count of users who trigger the return event on the day, week, or month indicated, while the denominator would be the total number of unique users who triggered the starting event on the first day, week, or month of the specified time frame.
+A user who triggers the start and return events multiple times in a time frame will be only counted once in the denominator.
 However, they may be included in the numerator once per day/week/month of each data point interval.
 Get more details in this Community article.

 Return On of After

-Since Return On or After retention measures users returned on that Xth day or later, a user will be included in all data points prior to when they fired an event.
-A user that fires the event on day two, for example, will also be included in the data point for days one and zero.
+Since Return On or After retention measures users returned on that Xth day or later, a user will be included in all data points prior to when they triggered an event.
+A user who triggers the event on day two, for example, will also be included in the data point for days one and zero.

 Why are the recent periods asterisked?

 Results for days with incomplete data will have an asterisk.
 For example, let's say some users trigger the starting event on July 15th (Day 0).
 You are looking at Day 6 data on July 21st and see an asterisk next to the computed results.
 Since July 21st is Day 6 and the day is not yet over in this example, the data point is incomplete until the day ends.
 This gives users from Day 0 a chance to become Day 6 retained.